-The Young Left Is a Third Party
+The Millennials-Versus-Boomers Fight Divides the Democratic Party

 To many observers, it might seem like young voters have remade the Democratic Party in their image—as a claque of “woke” socialists.
 In May, the historian Niall Ferguson and Eyck Freymann, a research analyst, wrote in The Atlantic that the U.S. was at the brink of a great generation war, in which older conservative Republicans would do battle with Democrats, who were “rapidly becoming the party of the young."

 But upon closer examination, the Democrats aren’t really the party of the young—or, for that matter, of social-justice leftists.
 In the most sophisticated poll of the Iowa caucus, Joe Biden polled at 2 percent among voters under 30, within the margin of error of zero.
 Nationally, he is in single digits among Millennials, the generation born between 1981 and 1996.
-Yet Biden is the Democratic front-runner for the 2020 presidential nomination, thanks to his huge advantage among old voters and black voters, who are considerably more moderate than younger Democrats.
+Yet Biden is the Democratic front-runner for the 2020 presidential nomination, thanks to his huge advantage among older voters—especially older black voters—who are considerably more moderate than younger Democrats.

 Bernie Sanders, by contrast, leads all candidates among voters under 30 and polls just 5 percent among voters over 65.
 In a national Quinnipiac poll asking voters which candidate has the best ideas, Sanders crushes Biden 27 percent to 4 percent among those under 35 and receives an equal and opposite crushing at the hands of Biden among voters over 65: 28 percent to 4 percent.